 Reduction of time spent in hospitals - With smarter healthcare, it is possible to get and keep more detailed, more useful records of patients' histories.
 This enables practitioners to pinpoint a patient’s problem early enough and get to the point of treatment.
 This can reduce the patients' stays in hospitals.

 Cost reduction - Even with health insurance, medical expenses can be substantial.
-Therefore, the development of devices that do not require a patient to travel to the hospital or a doctor’s appointment serves as a relief.
-This saves the patient both time and money spent seeking help from a hospital.
+Therefore, the development of devices that do not require a patient to travel to the hospital or a doctor’s office serves as a relief.
+This saves the patient both time and money spent taking time from work and traveling to and from the hospital.
 The smartest medtech devices can detect problems before they present as physical symptoms, therefore empowering practitioners to solve problems before they become more serious and much, much more potentially expensive.